 Beyond the bottle, though, Maggi comes in chicken and beef bouillon tablets, soup mixes, hot and/or sweet chili sauces, and granulated bouillon.

 Maggi is undoubtedly a product within a beloved global reach, but many Americans are still unfamiliar with it.

-Once you become familiar with it, it's likely to take you by surprise and inspire creativity: It's easy to see the ways in which you can use it.
+Once you become aware of it, it's likely to take you by surprise and inspire creativity: It's easy to see the ways in which you can use it.
 People commonly add a drop or two of the sauce to soups, sauces, and stews, but it adds a savory depth to anything it's paired with: scrambled eggs, meat sauces, soups, stews, and even mixed drinks.
 It makes meat taste meatier and more flavorful.

 What Does It Taste Like?

-It smells and tastes like lovage, an herb that has the flavors of celery, parsley, and fennel rolled into one.
+Maggi smells and tastes like lovage, an herb that has the flavors of celery, parsley, and fennel rolled into one.
 It is unclear if lovage is one of the herbs in the "secret" recipe, but Germans seem to think so.
 Since the sauce was invented, the Germans colloquially call lovage maggikraut and the Dutch call it maggiplant.